ask11007/history_quiz_app/SUPABASE_SETUP.md

 ### Common Issues:
 1. **"Failed to initialize Supabase"**: Check your URL and anon key
-2. **No questions loading**: Verify your database has questions with matching tags
+2. **No questions loading**: Verify your database has questions with matching exam_names
 3. **Network errors**: Check your internet connection and Supabase project status

 ### Debug Steps: